 Unfortunately, the hormonal shifts a teen goes through during puberty can affect the swelling of their gums.
 Our skilled orthodontist can assess whether regular tooth and gum health are maintained, or whether this problem is more of a result of the age the patient is and the changes their body is going through.

-Is your child getting to the age where he or she may need orthodontics in the Pensacola, FL area?
+Is your child getting to the age where he or she may need orthodontics in the Fort Walton Beach, FL area?
 Call the office of Brodie Bowman, DMD in Niceville or Fort Walton Beach for a consultation.
 Contact us today to book an appointment!